giordi91/giordi91.github.io/content/post/whittedRaytracing.md

 ```

 Unluckily this still gives some issues sometimes when not fired properly Unity throws some errors
-that some memory has not been dellocated, I did not investigate if those are false positives, the
+that some memory has not been deallocated, I did not investigate if those are false positives, the
 start method should not be called normally, unless you recompile the component.
 Not ideal, but for
 prototyping was more than fine.